Pranali1490/Excel--Sales--Analytics-/README.md

 Project Objective:

-1. Create a Profit and Loss by Fiscal Years – Link
+1. Create a Profit and Loss by Fiscal Years– (https://github.com/Pranali1490/Excel--Sales--Analytics-/blob/main/P%26L%20Fiscal%20Years.pdf)

-2. Create Profit and Loss by Months – Link
+2. Create Profit and Loss by Months– ()

-3. Create a Profit and Loss by Markets – Link
+3. Create a Profit and Loss by Markets– ()

-4. Create a Gross Margin% Quarters Report- Link
+4. Create a Gross Margin% Quarters Report– ()

 • Evaluate Financial Performance: Provide insights into the financial health of the organization by analyzing revenue, expenses, profits, and other financial metrics.